Magnussen fastest in F1 testing, 48 hours after Haas call-up

 Issued on:

-Sakhir (Bahrain) (AFP) – Kevin Magnussen made an eye-catching return to Formula One on Friday when he topped the times in pre-season testing in Bahrain, just 48 hours after replacing Nikita Mazepin at Haas.
+Sakhir (Bahrain) (AFP) – Kevin Magnussen said it felt like "I hadn't been away" after making an eye-catching return to Formula One on Friday when he topped the times in pre-season testing in Bahrain, just 48 hours after replacing Nikita Mazepin at Haas.

-Magnussen, dropped by Haas last season, signed a multi-year contract to take over from the Russian driver who was sacked following the invasion of Ukraine.
+Magnussen, dropped by Haas last season, signed a multi-year contract to take over from the Russian driver who was sacked following his country's invasion of Ukraine.

-And the 29-year-old Dane showed no signs of ring rustiness as he set the fastest lap in the more favourable cooler conditions of early evening at the Sakhir circuit.
+And the 29-year-old Dane showed no signs of ring rustiness in his first day in a F1 car in over a year as he set the fastest lap of 1min 33.207sec in the more favourable cooler conditions of early evening at the Sakhir circuit.

 As the other teams were bedding thir cars down for the night with Ferrari's Carlos Sainz setting the quickest time Haas were allowed an extra hour due to freight delays which saw them miss Thursday's first session.

+His late late show triggered a Twitter dig from Swedish driver Marcus Ericsson who races now in Indy Cars but spent four seasons in F1 with Caterham and Sauber from 2014-2019.

+"A month ago Kmag tested @IndyCar at Sebring and was slowest.
+Now first day back in F1 and he's fastest.
+Must mean @IndyCar is a lot harder and more competitive then @F1.
+Clearly settles that discussion once and for all," Ericsson posted.

-Before Magnussen's late strike it was Sainz for Ferrari who had cut a dash on the second day of testing with Red Bull's world champion Max Verstappen leading the chasing pack almost half a second slower.
+Before Magnussen struck it was Sainz for Ferrari who had cut a dash on the second day of testing with Red Bull's world champion Max Verstappen leading the chasing pack almost half a second slower.

-Lance Stroll for Aston Martin came next ahead of Lewis Hamilton, behind the wheel of the Mercedes which with its radical 'no sidepods' design has been the talk of the circuit.
+Lance Stroll for Aston Martin came next ahead of seven-time world champion Lewis Hamilton behind the wheel of the Mercedes which with its radical 'no sidepods' design has been the talk of the paddock.

 Remarks attributed to Red Bull team principal Christian Horner from a German magazine on Thursday appeared to question the legality of the German constructors' 2022 car.